fa1zali/recommendation_for_e-commerce_website/README.md

 ### Files used
 We used the following files provided by Udacity to work on this project:
-*
+* ab_data.csv
-*
+* countries.csv

-These file contain the raw data for bike share system and contains the trip start and stop times, trip duration, starting and ending stations, user types, gender and birth year.
+These file contain the raw data for the control and experiment groups, what was their initial landing page, whether the opted for the new page or not and to which countries a particular user belongs.

 ### Credits
 Thanks to Udacity for teaching me Python :sparkles: :heart: :sparkles: